 - Ahmadou Hampaté Bá studied in Senegal

-- The Republic of Senegal (Africa) initiated in last years a deep program of privatization of public companies (telecommunications, energy, tourism, or transportation).
+- The Republic of Senegal (Africa) initiated in last years a deep programme of privatisation of public companies (telecommunications, energy, tourism, or transport).

 - Senegal has invested in more than any other nation in West Africa in the